|Author||Dataiku (Alex Bourret)|

 Import data from Splunk

-- In your DSS project flow, select Dataset > Splunk
+- In your Dataiku project flow, select Dataset > Splunk

 - Click Splunk index